Dale-Singh/tree-species-cnn/README.md

 ## Conclusion
 This investigation highlights the profound impact of data structure and model architecture on the performance of CNNs in classifying tree species from aerial imagery.
 The results emphasize that while techniques like data augmentation can enhance model robustness, the inherent complexity of the classification task and model architecture significantly influence outcomes.
 This project serves as a stepping stone for further exploration into optimizing CNNs for ecological data and underscores the importance of understanding the limitations and ethical considerations of using machine learning in environmental management.

-## Usage
-- **Review the Notebooks**: Explore the Jupyter Notebooks to understand the applied methodologies and view the cached results.

 ## Acknowledgements
 Special thanks to [The Open University](https://www.open.ac.uk/) for providing resources and support throughout this project.